 The downside of digital giants like Facebook and Google includes the increase in fake news, political polarisation, the dumbing down of debate and the long-term decline in print journalism as newspapers lose readers and advertising to these platforms.
 But a combination of problems with digital advertising – fraud, mismeasurement, and programmatic ad placement on undesirable sites – means that advertisers and traditional media are starting to push back.
 The battle for advertising may be entering a new phase, with a better balance between old and new media.
-This post is based on a presentation by Patrick Barwise (London Business School) at the Oxford Media Convention 2017.

 It wasn’t supposed to be like this.
 The internet was supposed to reduce market concentration, democratise political debate, and bring people together – not increase market concentration, coarsen and dumb down political debate, and polarise society.
 George Gilder, perhaps the silliest of the 1990s digerati, even said the internet heralded ‘a golden age for newspapers’.